peak/s5cmd/README.md

 There are three main commands: `cp`, `mv` and `rm`.
 Arguments can be either S3 urls, S3 wildcards, local file/directory references or local glob patterns.

 - Copy, Download or Upload: `cp [options] [src] [dst]`
+    - Note, the directory hierarchy will be flattened by default.
+Pass `--parents` to preserve the dir structure
 - Move, Download or Upload and then delete: `mv [options] [src] [dst]`
+    - Note, the directory hierarchy will be flattened by default.
+Pass `--parents` to preserve the dir structure
 - Delete: `rm [src]`
 - Count objects and determine total size: `du [src]`
 - Arbitrary shell-execute - `! commands...`